 The U.S. government has indicated its intent to alter its approach to international trade policy through the renegotiation, and potential termination, of certain trade agreements and treaties with China, countries in EMEA and other countries.
 These changes could include the imposition of tariffs on a wide range of products.
 Policy changes in the United States or other countries, such as the tariffs already proposed, implemented, and threatened, present risks for us.
 Tariffs already announced and implemented are having an adverse effect on certain of our products, tariffs announced but not yet implemented may have an adverse effect on many of our products, and threatened tariffs could adversely affect more or all of our products.
 There are also risks associated with retaliatory tariffs and resulting trade wars.
 We cannot predict future trade policy, the terms of any renegotiated trade agreements or treaties, or tariffs and their impact on our business.
 A trade war could have a significant adverse effect on world trade and the world economy.
 To the extent that trade tariffs and other restrictions imposed by the United States or other countries increase the price of, or limit the amount of, our products or components or materials used in our products imported into the United States or other countries, or create adverse tax consequences, the sales, cost or gross margin of our products may be adversely affected and the demand from our customers for products and services may be diminished.
 Uncertainty surrounding international trade policy and disputes and protectionist measures could also have an adverse effect on consumer confidence and spending.
 If we deem it necessary to alter all or a portion of our activities or operations in response to such policies, agreements or tariffs, our capital and operating costs may increase.
-Our ongoing efforts to address these risks may not be effective and may have are effect on ur operations in our operations in our quarterly financial results.
-As a result, changes in internation
+Our ongoing efforts to address these risks may not be effective and may have long-term adverse effect on our operations and operating results that we may not be able to reverse.
+Such efforts may